pex-tool/pex/docs/scie.md

-# PEX scies
+# PEX with included Python interpreter

-You can create a PEX scie by adding `--scie eager` to your `pex` command line.
+You can include a CPython interpreter in your PEX by adding `--scie eager` to your `pex` command line.
 Instead of a traditional [PEP-441](https://peps.python.org/pep-0441/) PEX zip file, you'll get a native executable that contains both a CPython interpreter and your PEX'd code.

 ## Background